PotHix/pothix.github.com/content/post/2019-year-in-review.md

 probably wever read all those 1908 articles left in my Pocket account and I'm OK with that.

-I was expecing to have more data from [Exist.io](https://exist.io/?referred_by=pothix) this year, but unfortunately, it was a bit disappointing to not have much.
+I was expecting to have more data from [Exist.io](https://exist.io/?referred_by=pothix) regarding articles this year, but unfortunately, it was a bit disappointing to not have much.
 They provided a year in review, which I'm going to mention later, but the only thing about articles is that **it says I read 263**, which is quite close to the number I had above. :)

 ## Coding